graysonhead/etherweaver/docs/source/getting_started.rst

    appliances:
       distsw1:
-         role: distribution
+         fabric: distribution
          plugin_package: cumulus
          connections:
             ssh:
                hostname: 10.5.5.33

-The inheritance structure flows like so:
+The inheritance structure flows in this manner:

-Fabric -> Fabric*n -> roles -> appliances.
+Fabric -> Child Fabric*n -> appliances.

-Appliances map to individual instances of hosts, but everything else is logically mapped to whatever makes sense for a given user.
+A node specified twice will take the value of the last object to specify it in the structure.

 Nodes
 -----

-Think of nodes as a meta-dictionary that allow you to access, modify, or remove the current state of an appliance without writing any YAML.
-A node is respresented by it's path in the dict (which is the same as the config.yaml)
+Nodes represent a dictionary structure that allow you to access, modify, or remove the current state of an appliance without writing any YAML.
+A node is represented by it's path in the dict (which is the same as the config.yaml)

 For instance, here are some valid nodes: